richardzcode/Dochameleon/examples/basics/docs/guide_customize_color.md

 Changing colors probably is the simplest way to differenciate a website.

 Dochameleon does not have CSS file.
-All styles are defined in Javascript, which enables easy style customation.
+All styles are defined in Javascript, which enables easy style customization.
 Changing color scheme is a perfect example.

 The core library has a [theme](https://github.com/richardzcode/Dochameleon/tree/master/lib/core/theme) folder which defines UI style.
 Custom website also have a `theme` folder.
 At runtime the two folder will be combined together, with the custom file replace core file if names are same.